FranciscoMendes10866/plancy/README.md

 http://localhost:7000/
 ```

-(Do this so that quotes are created in the database.)
+(Do this so that quotes are created in the database)

 ### To make queries to the API use the following url: